Special Forces Group (Japan): History

 In 1998, the Defense Agency had proposed the formation of a unit within the JGSDF that would handle tasks such as counter-terrorism with a selected group of JGSDF soldiers from the 1st Airborne Brigade sent to the United States to be trained by Green Berets operators.
 At the same time, two platoons were created from the brigade to be the foundations for the new unit.
 These consisted of the G Platoon (Formation Unit) and the S Platoon (Research Unit).

 The establishment of the unit's framework had been completed in 2003, after 3 years of training and organisation.
 The unit's structure is based on that of Green Berets, Delta Force, SAS (Special Air Service), KSK (Kommando Spezialkräfte), and Australian Special Forces units.
 Bilingual 1st Special Forces Group personnel were on hand to assist the JGSDF in creating their Table of Organization and Equipment (TO&E).
 Takashi Araya once mentioned in an interview that he trained with Green Berets abroad for a year.

-On March 27, 2004, the Defense Agency activated the unit as the Special Operations Group with the mandate under the JGSDF as its counter-terrorist unit.
+On March 27, 2004, the Defense Agency activated the unit as the Special Operations Group, mandated under the JGSDF for counter-terrorism operations.

 In 2005, the SOG had deployed four of its operators to serve as bodyguards for the commander of the JGSDF's contingent in Iraq under the Japanese Iraq Reconstruction and Support Group.

 On March 28, 2007, the SOG, along with the 1st Airborne Brigade, the 1st Helicopter Brigade, and the 101st NBC Protection Unit, became part of the newly created Central Readiness Force.

-The unit changed its English name on March 26, 2008, from SOG to the SFGp.
+On March 26, 2008, the unit's name was changed from "Special Operations Group" (SOG) to "Special Forces Group" (SFGp).